demisto/content-docs/content-repo/extra-docs/packs/expanse-pack-readme.md

 ### Integrations

 - **Expanse Expander Feed** - Retrieves the discovered IPs, IP ranges, domains, and certificates from the Expanse Expander asset database and stores them in Cortex XSOAR for analysis and correlation.
-- **Expanse v2** - Allows XSOAR to collect Expanse issues and bi-directionally mirror them.
+- **Cortex Expanse** - Allows XSOAR to collect Expanse issues and bi-directionally mirror them.
 The Expanse Expander API creates incidents from the Expanse issues and enriches IPs, IP ranges, domains, and certificates using information from assets discovered by Expanse Expander, and risky flows detected by Expanse Behavior.

 ### Layouts